programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 To do this, we will make use of the Python [try / except][] error handling mechanism, as well as a new library: socket.
-Try and Except are a lot like an if / else statement.
-When you ask Python to try something, it will attempt to run the code; if the code fails to achieve what you have defined, it will run the except code.
-This is often used when dealing with errors, known as error handling.
+Try and Except are a lot like an *if / else* statement.
+When you ask Python to *try* something, it will attempt to run the code; if the code fails to achieve what you have defined, it will run the *except* code.
+This is often used when dealing with errors, known as *error handling*.
 We can use this to our advantage by telling our program to attempt downloading a page.
 If it fails, we’ll ask it to let us know which file failed and then move on.
-To do this we need to use the socket library, which will allow us to put a time limit on a download attempt before moving on.
-This involves altering the getIndivTrials function.
+To do this we need to use the `socket` library, which will allow us to put a time limit on a download attempt before moving on.
+This involves altering the `getIndivTrials` function.

-First, we need to load the socket library, which should be done in the same way as all of our previous library imports.
+First, we need to load the `socket` library, which should be done in the same way as all of our previous library imports.
 We will also need to set the default socket timeout length – how long do we want to try to download a page before we give up.
-This should go immediately after the comment that begins with \#download the page
+This should go immediately after the comment that begins with `\#download the page`

 ```
 import os, urllib2, time, socket